At a Glance - Solving Equations with Multiple Variables

 xy – 2 = 3z

-and then divide both sides by 3 to find that
+Then divide both sides by 3.

 Since a formula is an equation that expresses one variable in terms of other variables, and life has lots of formulas, we often want to solve a formula for a particular variable.
-You may not have come across a ton of these life formulas yet, but you will.
+You may not have come across a ton of these real-life formulas yet, but you will.
 There are a lot of inequalities out there.

 Equations with multiple variables lend themselves to problems that ask you to find the value of some variable given the values of some other variable(s).
 Sometimes these are straightforward and require using a formula.
 See how we made a formula seem like a good thing?